utilmeta/utype/docs/en/references/field.md

 # > UserSchema(username='new-user', followers_num=3, signup_time=datetime(...)))
 ```

-Specify the mode ** in the ** function resolution option
+**Modes in function decorator**

-You can also use the function’s parse option to specify the parsing mode for all data class parameters in the function, as shown in
+You can also use the function’s parse Options to specify the parsing mode for all dataclass parameters in the function, as shown in
 ```python
 from utype import Schema, Field, Options, parse from datetime import datetime